 Interagency efforts have been, and continue to be, underway to better understand the uncertainty associated with climate change.
 In the United States, the Global Change Research Act of 1990 mandates an assessment of the impacts of global change in the U.S. be conducted by the U.S. Global Change Research Program (USGCRP) every four years.
-EO 13653, Preparing the United States for the Impacts of Climate Change, contains a new requirement for all Federal agencies to update their Adaptation Plans within one year after the publication of each quadrennial National Climate Assessment (NCA) report.
+TVA, consisteant with its Adaptation Statement, updates its Adaptation and Resiliency Plan within one year after the publication of each quadrennial National Climate Assessment (NCA) report.